planttheidea/singulum/API.md

 }
 ```

-Returns an immutable clone of the branch's actions as a `SingulumActions` object in development.
-For performance reasons, in production the actions object itself is returned.
+Returns an immutable clone of the branch's actions.
+In non-production environments this is a `SingulumActions` object (with additional development-specific prototype methods), however for performance reasons in production it is a standard object.

 Just like `.store`, `.actions` has a logger built-in: